cinnData/PythonBootcamp/Lectures/[PY-05] Control statements.md

 1. The **body mass index** (BMI) is defined as the body mass (kg) divided by the square of the body height (m2).
 It is used to broadly categorize a major adult person as underweight (under 18.5 kg/m2), normal weight (18.5 to 24.9), overweight (25 to 29.9), or obese (30 or more), or obese.
 Write a function that takes the heigh and weight of a person, in the adequate units, and returns the categorization underweight/normal weight/overweight/obese.

 2. In databases, names are usually split in two or more columns.
 In US, we usually find three columns, such as `firstname`, `midname` and `lastname`.
 When the name has to be printed, the three pieces are pasted together.
 Write a function for this job.
 If the arguments supplied are `firstname='Donald'`, `midname='John'` and `lastname='Trump'`, the function would return `'Donald John Trump'`.
-But it should work also for the cases in which the middle name is omitted, which is not rares, in particular for foreign people.
+But it should work also for the cases in which the middle name is omitted, which is not rare, in particular for foreign people.

 3. Write a function that, given a list of integers, returns the number of positive terms and the number of negative terms.
 Modify the definition so the your function returns a dictionary with keys '`positive` and `negative`.
 So, given the list `[2, 3, -7, 0]`, your function must return `{'positive': 2, 'negative': 1}`.